 However, make sure to use a dedicated car glass cleaner for this purpose since they’re much safer for touchscreens, and they’ll leave fewer streaks afterward.

-I recommend you use this GYEON Q2M Car Glass Cleaner (check my in-depth review).
+I recommend you use this GYEON Q2M Car Glass Cleaner that I reviewed.
 That glass cleaner is just fantastic, and I recommend it to everyone.

 Step 3: Wipe Off With a Clean Microfiber Towel